Beyond real blow-up: Masuda detours and complex holonomy: Introduction: background and setup

-For ODEs, it makes sense to think of isolated singularities of solutions $\mathbf{x}(t)$ at $t=T$.
+For ODEs, it makes sense to think of isolated singularities of solutions $t\mapsto\mathbf{x}(t)$ at $t\!=\!T$.
 A simple paradigm is the homogeneously quadratic scalar \emph{Riccati equation}

 for nonzero initial conditions $x(0)=x_0\neq 0$.
-Note analyticity in time $t\in\C$, except for a simple pole at $t=T=1/x_0$\,.
-For real $x_0$\,, and real-time blow-up at $t=T$, the blow-up may be circumnavigated by arbitrarily small semi-circular detours of $t\in\C$, which venture into the upper or lower complex half-plane.
-Either detour defines one and the same continuation of the blow-up solution $x(t)\in\C$, which becomes real and finite again, \emph{after} real-time blow-up.
+Note analyticity in time $t\in\C$, except for a simple pole at $t\!=\!T\!=\!1/x_0$\,.
+For real $x_0$\,, and real-time blow-up at $t\!=\!T$, the blow-up may be circumnavigated by arbitrarily small semi-circular detours of $t\in\C$, which venture into the upper or lower complex half-plane.
+Either complex detour defines one and the same real-time continuation of the real blow-up solution $x(t)\in\C$, which becomes real and finite again, \emph{after} real-time blow-up.
+In real time, all complex solutions become homoclinic to the equilibrium $x\!=\!0$, i.e.\ $x(t)\rightarrow 0$ for real $t\rightarrow\pm\infty$.
+On the Riemann sphere $x\in\widehat{\C}=\C\cup\{\infty\}$, this includes the real blow-up-down solution through $x\!=\!\infty$.
+See section \ref{Ric} for further details.

-More than forty years ago, Kyûya Masuda was the first to leave the trodden path and explore such \emph{Masuda detours} via complex time -- in a PDE setting.
+More than forty years ago, Kyûya Masuda was the first to leave the trodden path and explore such \emph{Masuda detours}, around blow-up at $t\!=\!T$ via complex time -- in a PDE setting.
 See his pioneering work \cite{Masuda1,Masuda2}.